Faster-Than-Light Solitons in 1 + 1 Dimensions: Summary and Conclusion

-In this paper, we first introduced a standard nonlinear real KG system (\ref{L}) for a single scalar field $\varphi$, which leads to an unstable nonzero-energy solitary wave solution (\ref{fg}) at FTL speeds.
-Thereafter, an extended KG system (\ref{eL}) for three scalar fields $\theta$, $\varphi$ and $\psi$ were be introduced.
+In this paper, we first introduced a standard nonlinear KG system (\ref{L}) for a single real scalar field $\varphi$, which leads to an unstable nonzero-energy solitary wave solution (\ref{fg}) at FTL speeds.
+Thereafter, an extended KG system (\ref{eL}) for three scalar fields $\theta$, $\varphi$ and $\psi$ was introduced.
 It was shown that this system has a single non-localized zero-energy solution (\ref{cs}) at rest, but it turns into a single localized stable zero-energy solution at FTL speeds (\ref{csu}).
-The obtained solitary wave solutions in both systems have the same form for the field $\varphi$.
-All the terms in the energy density function of the extended system (\ref{eL}) are positive definite and are zero just for the special solution (\ref{csu}).
+In general, a zero-energy solitary wave solution can be introduced as a special solution whose energy density function is zero everywhere.
+All the terms in the energy density function of the extended KG system (\ref{eL}) are positive definite and are zero simultaneously just for the special solution (\ref{csu}).
 In other words, the special solution (\ref{csu}) has the minimum energy among the other solutions.
 In fact, the special solution (\ref{csu}) is an energetically stable entity for which any arbitrary variation in its internal structure leads to an increase in the total energy.
+It should be noted that for several scalar fields $\phi_{i}$ ($i=1,\cdots,N$), the relativistic extended KG systems or $k$-fields are nonstandard field systems which are not linear in the kinetic scalars ${\cal S}_{ij}=\partial_{\mu}\phi_{i}\partial^{\mu}\phi_{j}$.

 Finally, we showed how combining these systems together can lead to a new system (Lagrangian density) with a stable nonzero-energy solitary wave solution at FTL speeds.
 Every term in the new lagrangian density (\ref{nmodl}) has now a specific role.
 The first term, which is the same standard nonlinear KG system (\ref{L}), is responsible to generate energy and momentum for the special solution (\ref{csu}).
 Although the energy of the second term (\ref{eL}) is zero for the special solution (\ref{csu}) and it does not appear in any of the observable, it is responsible to guarantee the stability of the special solution (\ref{csu}).
 Thus, the second term (\ref{eL}) in the new system (\ref{nmodl}) can be called the stability catalyzer.
 In fact, the second term (\ref{eL}) behaves like a zero-energy almost non-deformable backbone for the particle-like solution (\ref{csu}) at FTL speeds.
 The stability catalyzer term contains a parameter $B$, which has a crucial role in the stability.
 In fact, the larger the value of $B$, the greater will be the increase in the total energy for any arbitrary small variation above the background of the special solution (\ref{csu}).
 Therefore, to be sure that the stability catalyzer term does its role properly, we need to choose a system with a large enough parameter $B$.